tarantool/doc/doc/dev_guide/internals/iproto/replication.rst

 IPROTO_ID_FILTER (0x51)
 is an optional key used in the SUBSCRIBE request followed by an array of ids of instances whose rows won't be relayed to the replica.
-The field is encoded only when the id list is not empty.
+The field is encoded only when the ID list is not empty.

 ..  _internals-iproto-replication-vote: